tf-encrypted/aes-prng/README.md

 ## License

 AES-PRNG is distributed under the terms of Apache License (Version 2.0).
+Copyright as specified in [NOTICE](./NOTICE).

 [//]: # (badges)